tasict/homebridge-ewelink-sonoff/README.md

 - If a switch is externally updated (eg physically or through eWeLink app), the plugin will no longer notice the change and then send a request to update the device with eWeLink ([see here](https://github.com/howanghk/homebridge-ewelink/issues/96)).
 - Certain devices are no longer removed and re-added upon Homebridge (re)start ([see here](https://github.com/howanghk/homebridge-ewelink/issues/105)).
 #### Current issues that need addressing
-- The new "master" accessory is reactive to changes.
+- The new "master" accessory is only reactive to external changes.
 Currently trying to change the switches through Homebridge can be quite temperamental!
 #### My future plans/ideas
 - Add/remove devices upon web socket message if possible?
 - Characteristics for multi channel non-master devices not loading properly (eg firmware).